 Last month, The Food Group hosted its first Community Conversation event.
+This thought leadership event is an opportunity for The Food Group to delve into topics that are relevant to our mission and the communities we serve.
 The evening featured speaker Martin Wera, who shared his findings and reflections from his Bush Fellowship on supporting older adults and their growing need for community and food solutions.
-Sophia Lenarz-Coy, our Director of Programs & Operations, also discussed how The Food Group is responding to this systemic issue.
+Sophia Lenarz-Coy, our Director of Programs & Operations, and our Executive Director, Lori Thorpe, also discussed how The Food Group is responding to this systemic issue.

-To recap what Martin presented, the new face of hunger in America is older adults.
-Martin’s interest in this issue stems from his experience with aging parents.
-While trying to navigate the different services and systems to access nutritious food for seniors, he realized how broken the system was.
+Martin made it abundantly clear that the new face of hunger in America is older adults.
+The concern around this issue stems from his experience with aging parents- while trying to navigate the different services and systems to access nutritious food for seniors, he realized how broken the system was.

 In Minnesota, we are witnessing a demographic change that has never occurred before—older adults, age 65+, will outnumber people aged 0-17 by the year 2050.
 This drastic shift will not slow down and is also occurring across the rest of the nation.